Capital punishment for homosexuality: Legality unclear

-Extrajudicial killings
+Extrajudicial executions

-In some regions, gay people have been murdered by Islamist militias and terrorist groups, such as Islamic State of Iraq and the Levant in parts of Iraq, Libya, and Syria, the Houthi movement in Yemen and Hamas in the Gaza Strip.
+In some regions, gay people have been murdered by Islamist militias and terrorist groups, such as Islamic State of Iraq and the Levant in parts of Iraq, Libya, and Syria, the Houthi movement in Yemen, in Malaysia.
+Reported gay killings by Hamas in the Gaza Strip have been either attributed to a combination of espionage charges and homophobia or debunked as having happened elsewhere (see below).
+In Sub-Saharan Africa killings have been reported in regions of Africa heavily influenced by conservative Christianity and Islam (see below).
+In some Christian majority regions, like some areas of Brazil, LGBT people have been consistenly murdered due to conservative or religious beliefs (see below).